Quality of life in Brazilian medical students: A systematic review and meta-analysis

 Conclusion

-Our analysis revealed that the medical course is associated with a decreased quality of life in the physical and psychological domains of medical students.
+Our analysis revealed that the medical course is associated with decreased quality of life of medical students in the physical and psychological domains.
 This finding was observed in both men and women.
-However, these findings should be interpreted with caution given the limitations of this study.
+However, these findings should be interpreted with caution given the study limitations.

 Keywords